(virologist)

 At the California Institute of Technology, he studied biochemistry in the laboratory of American virologist James Strauss.

-Meanwhile, Rice conducted his graduate research on the Sindbis virus, the RNA virus which is carried by mosquitoes and causes fever and joint pain in humans.
+Meanwhile, Rice conducted his graduate research on the Sindbis virus, the RNA virus that is carried by mosquitoes and causes fever and joint pain in humans.

 Education